Join the Global Breast Cancer Movement

 Early Breast Cancer

-Cancer that is contained in the breast or has only spread to lymph nodes under the arm.
-The term often describes stage I and stage II breast cancer.
+Cancer that is contained in the breast or has only spread to lymph nodes in the underarm area.
+This term often describes stage I and stage II breast cancer.

 Edema